Jack Matthews (author): Life

 Jack Matthews (born John Harold Matthews) was born in Columbus, Ohio in 1925.
 According to a 2009 interview, Matthews "had a wonderful childhood and didn’t know there was a Depression.
 My father was an attorney, born on a farm in Gallia County, Ohio, who studied law under a country judge, passed the bar and eventually had his own law firm in Columbus."
-He served with the Coast Guard between 1943-5, working as "a radioman on the Coast Guard Cutter Maclaine in the North Pacific, on anti-submarine patrol out of Sitka & Juneau.
+He served with the Coast Guard between 1943 and 1945, working as "a radioman on the Coast Guard Cutter Maclaine in the North Pacific, on anti-submarine patrol out of Sitka & Juneau.
 It was wonderful, for this was the very sea that Wolf Larsen (a character from the [Sea-Wolf]) sailed in."
 According to a biographical profile written by critic Stanley Lindberg, Matthews studied at the Ohio State University in Columbus between 1945-9 and 1952-4 where he received a B.A. in classics and English in 1949; in 1954 he received his M.A. in English from the same university.
 After college, Matthews worked at various jobs that “gave me an excuse to knock on doors.”
 That included selling things door to door as a Fuller Brush Man and selling encyclopedias.
 For a short time he worked as a private detective and later as a produce warehouseman.
 While he and wife were raising two daughters, he worked 9 years with the Post Office on afternoons and nights; that gave him time to write and attend graduate classes in the morning.
 During the 1950s he worked as a post office clerk, and from 1959, he started teaching at various colleges.
-He was associate professor, 1959–62, and professor of English, 1962–64, Urbana College, Ohio; associate professor, 1964–70, Distinguished Writer-in-Residence, Wichita State University, Kansas, 1970-71.
-From 1971-77, he was professor of English and since 1978 Distinguished Professor, Ohio University, Athens.
+He was associate professor, 1959–62, and professor of English, 1962–64, Urbana College, Ohio; associate professor, 1964–70, Distinguished Writer-in-Residence, Wichita State University, Kansas, 1970–71.
+From 1971 to 1977, he was professor of English and since 1978 Distinguished Professor, Ohio University, Athens.

 Matthews was married for over 60 years to his wife Barbara, he had three children.
 His daughter Barbiel Matthews-Saunders did cover and artwork for many of his fiction titles — including all of his later ebooks.

 Matthews died on November 28, 2013, at his home in Athens, Ohio.